eleda77/eleda77.github.io/docs/vocab_list.md

 **scunner** - a strong dislike, also to be in a state of disgusted irritation

+**secondment** - the detachment of a person (such as a military officer) from his or her regular organization for temporary assignment elsewhere

 **selachian** -  any of the classified group (Selachii) of cartilaginous fishes that includes the existing sharks and dogfishes among others

 **seraglio** - the women's apartments (harem) in an Ottoman palace